 Although Medicare is a Federal program, MedStar Medicare Choice Dual Advantage is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.

 Our service area includes these counties in Maryland:

-Anne Arundel Baltimore City Howard St. Mary's Baltimore Charles Prince George's
+Anne Arundel Baltimore City Harford Prince George's